tocisz/homepage-data/posts_source/008-Migrating-to-AWS.md

 After taking care of the above I wrote some JS to be able to refresh my blog when I enter correct password on hidden site... and it was not working :-).
-The problem was that API lives on https://api.tomasz-cichocki.pl/ and JS lives on https://tomasz-cichocki.pl/, so modern browsers block JS from accessing resources on different site.
+The problem was that API lives on `https://api.tomasz-cichocki.pl/` and JS lives on `https://tomasz-cichocki.pl/`, so modern browsers block JS from accessing resources on different site.
-That's how I learned what is [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) and after setting it up in API Gateway finally everything works.
+That's how I learned what [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) is.
+After setting it in API Gateway finally everything works.

 ## How much it costs?

-Well, there is yet another AWS service to check that: [Cost Explorer](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-what-is.html).
+Well, there is yet another AWS service to check that: [AWS Cost Explorer](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-what-is.html).
 Some services are for free (public SSL certificates), most have free quota.
 Since this elite blog is not very popular, I only pay for DNS and it costs $6 for year for a domain.